 Some constructs in Julia introduce scope blocks, notably for and while loops, as well as function blocks.
 The variables defined within these structures are not available outside them.
-For example prints 1, because if does not introduce a scope block, but produces ERROR: LoadError: UndefVarError: a not defined.
+For example produces ERROR: LoadError: UndefVarError: a not defined.
 The variable a defined within the for loop is said to be in the local scope of the loop, whereas a variable defined outside of it is in the global scope.
 In order to modify a global variable from a local scope, the global keyword must be used.
-For instance, the following code modifies the global variable a and prints 4.
+For instance, the following code

 '''

 if true

 a = 1

 end

 println(a)

-'''